Common Questions Answered

 With that in mind I have trawled through the emails I have received and picked out the most common questions people have asked:

 It goes without saying that the younger your child is, the more tiring it will likely be, but as parents we are already used to long days and if you can settle into a routine and of course, once your child adjusts to the changes in temperature and humidity things get easier.
 I have always said that generally, the most difficult part of any trip we have done is the first week or so.
 However, older children are easy, they help out so much and love the responsibility.
 As my children have gotten older our trips are now very much ‘us’ where as when Abi was 4, it was most certainly ‘me and the kids’.
 Check out traveling with babies and young children for extra advice regarding our little mites.

 Is it expensive?

 That depends; It can be insanely expensive and costs can very quickly spiral out of control, or it can be almost as cheap as traveling alone.
-See the Money section for advice on how to keep costs down.
-Or – How to splurge without going bankrupt!
+See the scams section for advice on how to avoid paying more than you should.

 Does travel wear kids out?